wakabibrian/Learning_HTML_CSS_SASS/03_CSS_Fundamentals/Lesson2.md

 -   Go to style tabs to see the different styles applied to elements
 -   You can apply styles from devtools for testing purposes only
 -   We can fake that the link is being hovered by clicking on the :hov and checking the :hov checkbox, and active etc

+## CSS Theory #1: Conflicts Between Selectors

+-   Conflicting when there are multiple selectors selecting the same element e.g by using id, class, element selector e.c
+-   Which of the rule applies... all of them apply

+### Resolving Conflicting Declarations (Selector specificity)

+We have consider according to priority; Hightest to Lowest priority If there are multiple of the same selector (same hierarchy, same priority), then it is the last that is applied;

+-   5. Declarations marked with !important keyword (Highest priority)
+-   4. Inline styles (Style attribute in the HTML)
+-   3. Id (#) selector
+-   2. Class (.) or Pseudo Class (:) selector
+-   1. Element selector (p, div, li etc)
+-   0. Universal (\*) selector (Lowest priority)

+!important keyword should only be used as a last resort

+-   Always hover on the selector in the css code to know the specificity